When should I start investing in Mutual Funds?

 Every one wants good returns without taking any risk.
 Read more

 If you are looking to invest in stocks but don’t have the time and research capabilities to choose the appropriate stocks for your portfolio, ETFs are a great saviour!
 ETFs help you participate in the stock market with much more ease than investing in individual stocks without compromising liquidity.
-They offer greater diversification at lower cost compared to direct stock investing.
 Read more

 Exchange Traded Funds(ETFs) offer several advantages over regular mutual funds.
 They’re a great investment vehicle for first time equity investors who are worried about losing money in mutual funds.
 Here’s why?
 Read more

 From thousands of Mutual Fund schemes available in the market, how does one choose 4-5 most appropriate funds for his/her portfolio?
-If you are new to Mutual Funds, investing with the help of an advisor/distributor through a Regular Plan is advisable instead of a Direct Plan, since you need to understand how funds work, what should you look for in a fund, which kind of fund to invest in, etc. I Read more
+If you are new to Mutual Funds, investing with the help of a financial expert/mutual fund distributor through a Regular Plan is advisable instead of a Direct Plan, since you ne Read more

 ETFs are low cost means to gain exposure to the stock market.
 They offer liquidity and real time settlement as they are listed on an exchange and trade, much like stocks.
 ETFs replicate a stock index, offering diversification as opposed to investing in few stocks of your choice.
 Read more

 Just like other investments, choosing an ETF depends on your required asset allocation, financial goal, risk preference and time horizon.
-Choosing an ETF depends on what kind of asset allocation you want to achieve in your portfolio by adding the ETF to it since ETFs are available for different kinds of asset classes like equities, bods, real estate, commodities.
 Read more

 A factsheet is the most reliable guide an investor can access to get detailed information on a scheme at one go.
 Have you seen what a monthly report card of a student looks like?
 Read more